hachyderm/community/verification.md

 The verification should appear almost instantaneously.

+Note: In order for this to work this MUST be sit in the profile web link under your profile picture.
+This field will automatically add the required `rel=me` tag to your URL, whereas the other locations will strip the tags automatically.
+You cannot embed the URL in a README on your profile page.
+Unfortunately you will not be able to post another URL in the location.

 ## Other sources

 GitHub has separated instructions because, as far as we know, they're one of